greebt01/javascript-modern-js-for-react-devs/oop-reference.md

 # OOP Reference
 Object Oriented Programming (OOP) is the tasteful interaction of objects working together in harmony to solve a problem.
 In a perfectly balanced OOP solution, all the objects have an equal weight (or responsibility), and all the object are formatted exactly the same.
-This is easier to say than it is to do!
+This is much easier to say than it is to do!

 # OOP Definitions for JavaScript
 OOP with JavaScript is not very mature, but its getting better.
-Languages such as Java, C# and C++ implement object oriented concepts more throughly than than JavaScript.
+Languages such as Java, C# and C++ implement object oriented concepts more throughly than than JavaScript (ES6).

-- Classes: A template (blueprint) that is used to create more instances of itself
+- Class: A template (blueprint) that is used to create more than one instance of itself
 - Constructor: A special method that is used to initialize and setup a class for use when the class is instaniated
-- Inheritence: Extends the functionality of an object
+- Inheritence: A concept that extends the functionality of a class
 - Access modifiers: Allow us to restrict access of behavior and logic for a class.
   - None: Public
   - `#`: Private